If you’re here, you’re probably struggling for the right words to say when a baby dies…

 Friends of mine, Anja and Corey, were expecting their first baby.
 She was a week overdue, and noticed she felt no movement.
 They went into the hospital on a Friday night, but when they arrived it was already too late.
 At some point that evening the cord wrapped around the baby’s neck.
 Anja delivered the sleeping baby early Saturday morning.

 I was shocked and grief stricken.
-I did not have any children at the time, but we had been sharing Anja and Corey’s excitement for almost five months.
+I did not have any children, but we shared Anja and Corey’s excitement for almost five months.
 This loss hurt all of us.

 There was a funeral.
 The service was in German and I didn’t understand the spoken words, but I understood the message.
 The grief.
 The pain we all felt for this tiny being, who was taken for reasons none of us could understand or come to terms with, was more immense than I could imagine.